-Welcome to the Lancashire Association of Local Councils Website
+Welcome to the Lancashire Association of Local Councils (LALC)

 It is governed by an Executive Committee, comprising the President, Rt.
 Hon.
 Sir Robert Atkins, Vice Presidents, Chairman, Vice Chairman, and representatives elected by each Area Committee.
 The AGM is held each year in November.

-LALC is affiliated to the National Association of Local Councils, which gives members access to legal and policy advice.
-The Chairman and Chief Executive Officer attend National conferences which provide updates on policy and provide networking opportunities with other County Associations.
+LALC is affiliated to the National Association of Local Councils (NALC), which gives members access to legal and policy advice.
+The Chairman and Chief Executive Officer attend relevant events which provide updates on policy and provide networking opportunities with other County Associations.

 - Northern Regional Group of Parish Councils